elfeck/SGpp-wiki/Optimization-quick-start-(MATLAB).md

 sgpp.OptScalarFunction, but some SG++ functions then crash with "Cannot call SwigStorage".)

-The example interpolates a bivariate test function like the [base quick start example](https://github.com/SGpp/SGpp/wiki/Base-quick-start-(MATLAB)).
-However, we use B-splines here instead to obtain a smoother interpolant.
+The example interpolates a bivariate test function with B-splines instead of piecewise linear basis functions to obtain a smoother interpolant.
 The resulting sparse grid function is then minimized with the method of steepest descent.
 For comparison, we also minimize the objective function with Nelder-Mead's method.

-For instructions on how to use SG++ within MATLAB, please see [Installation](https://github.com/SGpp/SGpp/wiki/Installation).
-However, for this example to work, some extra steps are necessary.
+For this example to work, some extra steps are necessary.
 In the following, we assume that we want to run the example on Linux.

-Please note that in order to get sgpp::optimization to work with MATLAB, you have to disable support for Armadillo and UMFPACK when compiling SG++, i.e. set USE_ARMADILLO and USE_UMFPACK to "no".
+Please note that in order to get `sgpp::optimization` to work with MATLAB, you have to disable support for Armadillo and UMFPACK when compiling SG++, i.e. set USE_ARMADILLO and USE_UMFPACK to "no".
 This is due to incompatible BLAS and LAPACK libraries